dd86k/great/README.md

 # great

 `great` is a simple executable/library analyzer.
+It's pretty incomplete as of right now.

+So far, the list of supported binaries are:
+- MZ
+- PE32/PE32+

 Example output for `great.exe`:
 ```